S2E/s2e-env/README.md

 # Configuring

-`s2e-env` can be configured via a YAML configuration file.
-This configuration file is located in `s2e_env/dat/config.yaml`.
-If you wish to customize your `s2e-env` install you can edit this file before running `pip install`.
+`s2e-env` is configurable in two ways.
+Firstly, there is a global YAML configuration file located in `s2e_env/dat/config.yaml`.
+This configuration file controls how *all* environments are created.
+You are not normally required to modify the settings in this file.
+If you wish to customize how environments are created, you should edit this file **before** running `pip install` to install `s2e-env`.

 For example, you may want to clone the S2E source repos via SSH rather than HTTPS, in which case you would set the `repos`, `url` option to `git@github.com:S2E`.

-If you want to generate basic block coverage, you will also have to set the `ida`, `path` option.
+A second YAML configuration file, `s2e.yaml`, is created in each S2E environment.
+This contains settings that are local to each S2E environment.
+For example, if you want to generate basic block coverage, you will also have to set the `ida`, `path` option.

 # Usage